mattia-/dcp/README.rst

 Test
 ====

-To run a test, go to the ``test`` directory and follow the instructions of the file README in there
+To run the tests, go to the ``test`` directory and follow the instructions of the file README in there

 License
 =======